 Facts, Identification & Control

 There are a huge number of insects that are grouped as leaf miners.
 This common name comes from the larval stage of the insect eating and mining inside the leaves of its host plant.
 This group of insects includes:

 Leaf miner larvae are very flat, a trait that enables them to adapt to feeding inside a leaf.
 Feeding larvae eat the green tissue inside the leaf and leave a meandering trail that is covered by a thin case or cover.
 If there are many larvae feeding on a single leaf, their tunnels may join and give the appearance of large blemishes or spots.

 Larval damage normally has little or no effect on plant growth and almost never kills a plant, unless the plant is in the seedling stage of growth.
 However, extremely large populations of leaf miners may slow plant growth and cause infested leaves to drop before the fall season.

 Most leaf miner species have many predators and disease organisms that provide leaf miner population controls.
-Therefore, applying insecticides is not always the best way to handle a leaf miner problem since conventional insecticides will kill predators as well as leaf miners.
+Therefore, applying insecticides is not always the best way to handle a leaf miner problem, since conventional insecticides will kill predators as well as leaf miners.

-- Covering plants with row covers to prevent the adults from getting access to leaves and laying eggs.
+- Protect Your Plants - Covering plants with row covers to prevent the adults from getting access to leaves and laying eggs.

-- Remove all leaves infested by larvae.
+- Clean Up Infested Leaves - Remove all leaves infested by larvae.

-- Keep plants well watered to help keep them healthy and vigorous.
+- Water Your Plants - Keep plants well watered to help keep them healthy and vigorous.

-- For leaf miners, homeowners should use insecticides only as a last resort.
+- Call for Professional Help - For leaf miners, homeowners should use insecticides only as a last resort.
 However, if using insecticides, always involve your PMP in the application planning and procedures.